biancakendall29/w07_server_side_project/README.md

 # Summary
 This collaborative project was completed as part of the Bright Network Technology Academy programme.
 This project consists of a Pokemon ---, based on a classical video game called Pokemon.

-The API was created using Java, SpringBoot, and PostgresQL, as well as, using Postman for testing.
+The API was created using Java, and Spring boot, as well as, using Postman for testing.

 There are two modes:

 # Step-by-step instructions for initial set up
+1. Make sure that you have installed Java.

+2. Clone this repository : `git clone git@github.com:biancakendall29/w07_server_side_project.git` and open in you Java IDE

+3. If you don't already have it, download Postman so that you can interact with the API, the HTTP quereis you will make will be on : `localhost:8081/(command inserted here)`

 # Project Structure

 ## Entity Relationship (ER) Diagram

-insert the diagram here
+[insert the diagram here]

-# Methods
-See below for a list of methods used in each class and their descriptions:

 # Using the API - HTTP Request
 ## Plain Old Java (POJO)